Why were you drawn to 9Wood?

 We do not keep an inventory of finished products.
 Strategic buffers in our production process allow us to stage work in front of key resources.
 It also allows us to gain visibility of the processes that are not delivering on time, which allows us to focus on the improvements.
 Our scheduling system is decoupled in the middle of our value-added process from unloading the truck up to a certain point of value-added are scheduled separately from the rest of the plant.

 Who makes it work?

-Behind all these processes that we’ve talked about; skill buffering, training initiatives, material buffering, we recognize behind all of that really makes 9Wood successful from an on-time performance and quality perspective are our valuable team members that we have in production and the rest of 9Wood.
+Behind all these processes that we’ve talked about – skill buffering, training initiatives, material buffering, we recognize behind all of that the thing that really makes 9Wood successful from an on-time performance and quality perspective are our valuable team members that we have in production and the rest of 9Wood.
 We partner with our employees to create value in their life, just like they create value in the 9Wood product for you.